-(a) [Subject to Section 12(e), in][In] an abuse and neglect proceeding, the court shall appoint either a child's attorney or a best interests attorney.
+- (a) [Subject to Section 12(e), in][In] an abuse and neglect proceeding, the court shall appoint either a child's attorney or a best interests attorney.
 The appointment must be made as soon as practicable to ensure adequate representation of the child and in any event before the first court hearing that substantially affects the interests of the child.
-If the court does not designate the role of the attorney in the initial appointment, the court shall do so by order of appointment no later than the first hearing, based on information provided by the appointed attorney and any other source available to the court.

-(b) In determining whether to appoint a child's attorney or a best interests attorney, the court shall consider the child's circumstances and the court's needs for information and assistance in the particular proceeding.
-The court shall consider such factors as the child's developmental level, any desire for an attorney expressed by the child, any objectives in the proceedings expressed by the child, and the value of an independent advocate for the child's best interests.
+If the court does not designate the role of the attorney in the initial appointment, the court shall do so by order of appointment no later than the first hearing, based on information provided by the appointed attorney and any other source available to the court. - (b) In determining whether to appoint a child's attorney or a best interests attorney, the court shall consider the child's circumstances and the court's needs for information and assistance in the particular proceeding.
+The court shall consider such factors as the child's developmental level, any desire for an attorney expressed by the child, any objectives in the proceedings expressed by the child, and the value of an independent advocate for the child's best of interest, even if the attorney serves in different capacities with respect to two or more siblings.